 "Talend Open Studio has a lot of capabilities, but there is some restriction.
 For example, if we want to connect to an SAP system, Open Studio cannot do it.
 We need to go with an enterprise version.
 Additionally, the monitoring features could improve."

-IBM InfoSphere DataStage is ranked 7th in Data Integration with 37 reviews while Talend Open Studio is ranked 5th in Data Integration with 47 reviews.
+IBM InfoSphere DataStage is ranked 7th in Data Integration with 37 reviews while Talend Open Studio is ranked 5th in Data Integration with 48 reviews.
 IBM InfoSphere DataStage is rated 7.8, while Talend Open Studio is rated 8.0.
 The top reviewer of IBM InfoSphere DataStage writes "User-friendly with a lot of functions for transmission rules, but has slow performance and not suitable for a huge volume of data".
-On the other hand, the top reviewer of Talend Open Studio writes "An open-source ETL tool, when deployed on-premises, requiring an easy installation phase".
-IBM InfoSphere DataStage is most compared with IBM Cloud Pak for Data, SSIS, Azure Data Factory, Informatica PowerCenter and IBM InfoSphere Information Server, whereas Talend Open Studio is most compared with SSIS, Talend Data Fabric, AWS Glue, Talend Data Management Platform and Azure Data Factory.
+On the other hand, the top reviewer of Talend Open Studio writes "Intuitive interface and documentation make it simple to build jobs and APIs and logging helps pinpoint and resolve issues quickly".
+IBM InfoSphere DataStage is most compared with SSIS, IBM Cloud Pak for Data, Azure Data Factory, Informatica PowerCenter and IBM InfoSphere Information Server, whereas Talend Open Studio is most compared with SSIS, Talend Data Fabric, Talend Data Management Platform, Informatica PowerCenter and AWS Glue.
 See our IBM InfoSphere DataStage vs. Talend Open Studio report.

 See our list of best Data Integration vendors.